covalenthq/ewm-contracts/README.md

 Allow operators to submit proofs of work.

-There are five types of entities: Owner, Block Specimen Producer (BSP), Block Specimen Producer Manager, Auditor and Governer.
+There are five types of entities: Owner, Block Specimen Producer (BSP), Block Specimen Producer Manager, Auditor and Governor.
 The Block Specimen Producer is an operator who runs a covalent node and submits proofs of work to the ProofChain.
 The Block Specimen Producer Manager is an account the operator uses to enable/disable its operator instances.
 An Auditor is an operator who arbitrates sessions that did not reach quorum.
-A Governer is an entity who can add or remove operators and set additional storage variables.
+A Governor is an entity who can add or remove operators and set additional storage variables.

-Currently, only Operators approved by Covalent can perform the BSP role and Covalent performs the auditor and governer roles.
+Currently, only Operators approved by Covalent can perform the BSP role and Covalent performs the auditor and governor roles.

 ### The flow:
 1. A network operator gets whitelisted on the ProofChain and Staking contracts.